SamanKhalife/linux-Tutorial/Installing tools and apps/README.md

-# Here's a List of Tools and Apps We Mostly Use (Or For Fun😉😉)
+# Here's a basic list of tools and apps needed. but In the production environment, we primarily use automation tools.
-Guide is only for Debian-Based Linux
+Guide is only for Debian-Based Linux.

 # Installing Monitoring Tools
 * [glances](https://github.com/nicolargo/glances?tab=readme-ov-file#installation)